Quik Tip

 Reminder: There's more to search than Google!
 Metasearchers are useful when you're in a hurry, and web directories are helpful for locating quality sites by topic.

-Search engines use a variety of criteria to order results, including popularity and relevance.
+Internet Search engines like Google and Bing use a variety of criteria to order results, including popularity and relevance.
 But the fact that a site is at the top of the results does not mean it's the best or most relevant resource.
-Some engines accept payment for top position, utilizing a keyword bidding system and collecting a fee from advertisers when you click through to their sites.
+Some search engines accept payment for top position, utilizing a keyword bidding system and collecting a fee from advertisers when you click through to their sites.
 The more advertisers pay, the higher they rise in the results.
 This obviously tends to skew results in favor of sites with the biggest budgets.
-Here are some sites that utilize this approach, some of which (like Overture) also feed results to regular search engines:
+Below are both regular search engines and others that utilize the pay approach, some of which (like Overture) also feed results to regular search engines.

 Overture Kanoodle